Stourbridge Basin: Construction and expansion

 The canal branch to Stourbridge Town was built in the 18th century and ended in a basin west of Amblecote High Street (the A491 road) which mainly served the ironworks of John Bradley.
 In the 1830s a short extension to the canal was built under the roadway to serve the ironworks of Foster and Orme east of High Street.

-Construction of the Stourbridge Branch Line by the Great Western Railway was authorised by an Act of Parliament on 30 June 1874.
+Construction of the Stourbridge Branch Line by the Great Western Railway was authorised by the Great Western Railway Act 1874 (37 & 38 Vict. c. lxxiv) on 30 June 1874.
 The branch opened for passenger traffic to Stourbridge Town railway station in 1879.
 The last 700 yd of the line continued via bridges over Foster Street and Birmingham Street to a terminus at the basin east of Lower High Street where a large goods yard was constructed and where goods could be interchanged with the terminus of the Stourbridge Canal.
 This section, which was used for goods traffic only, opened on 1 January 1880.
 The GWR branch line itself ended at a level crossing in High Street over which a short private siding continued to Bradley & Co's ironworks.

 In 1895 the GWR acquired the former Mersey Wheel and Axle Works located next to the canal, with the two-storey building being converted into a freight handling and storage facility.
 By the 1920s the Amblecote Goods Depot could handle more than 230 four-wheeled wagons.